jaure96/Lighting/README.md

 Tools needed
 -----------------------
 * Visual Studio 2017 (to open the .sln file and re-compile the proyect)
-* IAR Visual Sate 8 (in case you want to change the state machine)

 How to run
 -----------------------